ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 ### Configure RPC endpoints

+_This is an optional step_

+Public RPC endpoints are set automatically through interactive or empty config setup.
+However, they can be changed.
+For example, if any throttling errors pop up, its best to move to a private endpoint.

-If not already done through interactive mode in the `init` command, configure the RPC endpoints for supported networks (currently Mainnet and Holesky).
-This can be done by editing the `mainnet_rpc_url` and `holesky_rpc_url` fields in the `ivy-config.toml` file, or by running the following commands:
+The RPC can be changed by editing the `mainnet_rpc_url` and `holesky_rpc_url` fields in the `ivy-config.toml` file, or by running the following commands:

 `ivynet config set rpc <CHAIN> <RPC_URL>`

-Public RPC endpoints are set automatically through interactive or empty config setup.
-If any throttling errors pop up, its best to move to a private endpoint.

 Example:
 `ivynet config set rpc mainnet https://rpc.flashbots.net`

 Valid CHAIN values are `mainnet` and `holesky`.

+### Start the Ivynet Daemon

+`ivynet serve`

+This will start the ivynet daemon over a unix domain socket, located at `${HOME}/.ivynet/ivynet.ipc`.
+The daemon will run in the background.

 ### Setup the AVS type you wish to run